-Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Sophia Langlois Calgary, Alberta Y Y Ms. Langlois is currently a board member, chair of the audit committee and a member of the governance, human resources and compensation committee of Loop Energy Inc. She is a board member and chair of the audit committee at Telus Spark science center.
+Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Sophia Langlois Calgary, Alberta Y Y Ms. Langlois is currently a board member, chair of the audit committee and a member of the governance, human resources and compensation committee of Loop Energy Inc. She has been involved with numerous not-for-profit organizations and is presently on the board and chairs the audit committee at Telus Spark Science Centre.
 She was a Partner at KPMG Canada from 2006 until early 2020.
-She has 28 years of experience in a broad range of industries delivering assurance and securities services and also led the Corporate Services group for KPMG Calgary for three years and was the KPMG National Audit Partner in charge of People Strategy.
-Ms. Langlois holds a Bachelor of Business Commerce degree with a major in Accounting from the University of Calgary, a CPA, CA designation, a CPHR designation and the ICD.D designation from the Institute of Corporate Directors.
+She has 28 years of experience in a broad range of industries delivering assurance and securities services and also led the Corporate Services group for KPMG Calgary and was the KPMG National Audit Partner in charge of People Strategy for three years.
+Ms. Langlois holds a Bachelor of Commerce degree with a major in Accounting from the University of Calgary, CPA,CA designation, a CPHR designation and the ICD.D designation from the Institute of Corporate Directors.
+Peter Grosskopf Toronto, Ontario Y Y Mr. Grosskopf is CEO of Sprott Capital Partners and a private investor in the resource sector.
+Peter served as Chief Executive Officer of Sprott Inc. for 12 years until 2022, leading the Company during its growth from \$5 billion to more than \$20 billion of assets under management.
+Prior to joining Sprott, Mr. Grosskopf was President of Cormark Securities Inc. He has a track record of building and growing businesses including Newcrest Capital Inc. which was acquired by the TD Bank Financial Group in 2000.
+Mr. Grosskopf serves on the Board of Agnico Eagle Mines Ltd. and the World Gold Council.
+He is a CFA® charterholder and earned an Honours Degree in Business Administration and a Masters of Business Administration from the Richard Ivey School of Business at the University of Western Ontario.

-Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Jay Ripley Round Hill, Virginia, USA Y Y Mr. Ripley was the founder of Vivant Behavioral Healthcare, a national provider of behavioral health services.
-Additionally, he is a founding stockholder of Global Partner Acquisition Corp II, a publicly-traded special purpose acquisition company.
-And he was a founding partner of and serves as an advisory board member to CYwP Funds, a group of private equity funds in the Washington, DC area that invest in operating businesses and real estate across the USA.
-Previously, Mr. Ripley co-founded and was the principal owner of BGR The Burger Joint, an upscale, fast casual gourmet burger restaurant concept which he sold in 2015.
-He also was a founding stockholder of Youth Services International and served as its President and COO as well as its CFO.
-Additionally, he has served as President and CEO of Precision Auto Care, a worldwide franchiser of automotive service centers, and was an executive with Jiffy Lube, the leading franchiser of quick lube centers in America.
-Mr. Ripley was intimately involved with the IPOs for each of these last three companies.
-He began his career with Ernst & Young, CPAs in Baltimore, MD.
-Mr. Ripley is a summa cum laude graduate of the University of Baltimore and a licensed CPA.
-He is a member of both CEO (Chief Executives Organization) and YPO (Young Presidents' Organization), serves on the University of Baltimore President's Advisory Council, and is a partner in Sageworth, a . shared family office that serves its members and clients globally.
-Kim Lynch Proctor Calgary, Alberta Y Y Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 20 years of experience.
-She is an Independent Director of Paramount Resources Ltd. (TSX: POU), where she serves as Chair of the Audit Committee and member of the Reserves and Governance Committee and is a director of MEG Energy (TSX:MEG), where she is a member of the Audit Committee and the Human Capital & Compensation Committee.
-She also serves as a director of several non-profit and municipal organizations, including the Calgary Police Commission, where she is Chair of the Complaint Oversight Committee and a member of the Finance and Audit Committee.
+Name and Municipality of Residence Independent Financially Literate Relevant Education and Experience Kim Lynch Proctor Calgary, Alberta Y Y Ms. Lynch Proctor is an experienced board director, private equity executive, lawyer, and accountant with over 20 years of experience.
+She is a director of Paramount Resources Ltd. (TSX: POU), where she serves as Chair of the Audit Committee and member of the Reserves and Governance Committees, and of MEG Energy Corp.
+(TSX: MEG), where she is a member of the Audit and Human Resources and Compensation Committees.
+She also serves as a director of several non-profit organizations.
 From 2009 to 2016, Ms. Lynch Proctor was the Chief Financial Officer and General Counsel of KERN Partners, a Calgary based energy focused private equity firm, and prior thereto a practising lawyer and chartered professional accountant with Felesky Flynn LLP, Bennett Jones LLP, and Deloitte, respectively, advising corporate clients on domestic and international transactions.
 Ms. Lynch Proctor obtained both a Bachelor of Commerce and a Bachelor of Law degree from the University of Calgary, a Master of Laws degree from New York University, is a Chartered Professional Accountant, and holds an ICD.D designation from the Institute of Corporate Directors.